trussworks/trussels-guide/Trussels-Guide.md

 ## Group: Bubble Prince (practice areas)
 “Bubble Prince” is the term we use for Practice leads, who form the leadership layer of Truss.
 Truss operates via *Practice Areas*.

-Practice areas and their leads are listed in the :lock: [Practice Areas tab of this spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit#gid=28195153).
+Practice areas and their leads are listed in the :lock:[Practice Areas tab of this spreadsheet](https://docs.google.com/spreadsheets/d/1n31Xr3vtvf1_Emddpkh7KhpcfzoG1e8p8P2CEIkOF5Q/edit#gid=28195153).

 The name “Bubble Prince” came about because Mark (our CTO) brought up that we’re not always good at naming things clearly, saying “we definitely shouldn’t call it ‘bubble prince.’”
 And here we are.
-This is an example of a term you can find in the :lock: [Insider Language / Truss Glossary](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit).
+This is an example of a term you can find in the :lock:[Insider Language / Truss Glossary](https://docs.google.com/document/d/1sLtcmu2120Z4vWXuv13A8ZGZ9KEyP6HrgtVsRDcJlkM/edit).

 ## Meeting: Manager 1:1s
 You have likely already met with your manager.
 1:1s are an essential practice at Truss.
 Everyone meets with their manager on a regular basis, at a frequency comfortable for both of them.